Radiocarbon dating of the Shroud of Turin: Accuracy

 In 1994, J. A. Christen applied a robust statistical test to the radiocarbon data and concluded that the given age for the shroud is, from a statistical point of view, correct.

 In recent years several statistical analyses have been conducted on the radiocarbon dating data, attempting to draw some conclusions about the reliability of the C14 dating from studying the data rather than studying the shroud itself.
-They have all concluded that the data shows a lack of homogeneity, which might be due to unidentified abnormalities in the fabric tested, or else might be due to differences in the pre-testing cleaning processes used by the different laboratories.
-The most recent analysis concludes that the stated date range needs to be adjusted by up to 88 years in order to properly meet the requirement of "95% confidence".
+They have all concluded that the data shows a lack of homogeneity; in particular, the measurements fail the Ward & Wilson χ² test (the same statistical procedure cited in the Nature article to justify combining the inter-laboratory results).
+This might be due to unidentified abnormalities in the fabric tested, or else might be due to differences in the pre-testing cleaning processes used by the different laboratories.
 Specifically: